philthephatman/awesome-hacking-lists/hackwith.md

 - [octopus](https://github.com/aszone/octopus) - Is a project of file for attack other sites on server.
 - [regexp-security-cheatsheet](https://github.com/attackercan/regexp-security-cheatsheet) -
 - [dvws](https://github.com/snoopysecurity/dvws) - Damn Vulnerable Web Services is an insecure web application with multiple vulnerable web service components that can be used to learn real world web service vulnerabilities.
 - [SecLists](https://github.com/danielmiessler/SecLists) - SecLists is the security tester's companion.
-It is a collection of multiple types of lists used during security assessments.
-List types include usernames, passwords, URLs, sensitive data grep strings, fuzzing payloads, and many more.
+It's a collection of multiple types of lists used during security assessments, collected in one place.
+List types include usernames, passwords, URLs, sensitive data patterns, fuzzing payloads, web shells, and many more.
 - [awesome-appsec](https://github.com/paragonie/awesome-appsec) - A curated list of resources for learning about application security
 - [fuzzdb](https://github.com/fuzzdb-project/fuzzdb) - Dictionary of attack patterns and primitives for black-box application fault injection and resource discovery.
 - [Wordpress-scanner](https://github.com/RamadhanAmizudin/Wordpress-scanner) - Wordpress Vulnerability Scanner